Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Abstract

 \section{Abstract}

 Learning in the presence of missing data can result in biased predictions and poor generalizability, among other difficulties, which data imputation methods only partially address.
-In neural networks, activation functions significantly affect performance yet typical options (e.g., ReLU, Swish) operate only on feature values and do not account for missingness indicators or confidence scores.
-We propose \emph{Three-Channel Evolved Activations} (3C-EA), which we evolve using GP to produce multivariate activation functions $f(x,m,c)$ in the form of trees that take (i) the feature value $x$, (ii) a missingness indicator $m$, and (iii) an imputation confidence score $c$.
+In neural networks, activation functions significantly affect performance, yet typical options (e.g., ReLU, Swish) operate only on feature values and do not account for missingness indicators or confidence scores.
+We propose \emph{Three-Channel Evolved Activations} (3C-EA), which we evolve using Genetic Programming to produce multivariate activation functions $f(x,m,c)$ in the form of trees that take (i) the feature value $x$, (ii) a missingness indicator $m$, and (iii) an imputation confidence score $c$.
 To make these activations useful beyond the input layer, we introduce \emph{ChannelProp}, an algorithm that deterministically propagates missingness and confidence values via linear layers based on weight magnitudes, retaining reliability signals throughout the network.
-We evaluate 3C-EA and ChannelProp on datasets with natural and injected (MCAR/MAR/MNAR) missingness at multiple rates under identical preprocessing and splits.
+We evaluate 3C-EA and ChannelProp on datasets with natural and injected (Missing Completely at Random, Missing at Random, and Missing Not at Random) missingness at multiple rates under identical preprocessing and splits.
 Results indicate that integrating missingness and confidence inputs into the activation search improves classification performance under missingness.